Ralph Breaks the Internet

 The feel is somewhat cloistered and the pace rarely gets the pulse racing but this is engaging and affecting stuff, handsomely shot and well acted: Ilaria Occhini is a stand-out as the grandmother.

-Audience Reviews for Loose Cannons (Mine Vaganti)
+There are no featured reviews for Loose Cannons (Mine Vaganti) at this time.